 When is the Shockwave Season?
 “B” teams can form anytime after registration opens.
 The earliest “C” teams can form is the last Saturday in April.
 Teams are formed based on a combination of factors, including, but not limited to, coach selections/recommendations and open evaluations for C teams.
 Practices generally begin once the rec season has concluded in mid-May and the first tournaments are usually Memorial Day weekend and run through early to late July, depending on the age level.
-Most teams will play between 5 and 7 tournaments, usually within a one hour drive, although many tournaments are local: San Jose, Santa Clara, San Mateo, Burlingame, Santa Cruz, etc. Often times some of the older teams may have an “away” tournament, usually in San Diego or Tahoe.
+Most teams will play between 5 and 7 tournaments, usually within a one hour drive, although many tournaments are local: San Jose, Santa Clara, San Mateo, Burlingame, Santa Cruz, etc. Often times some of the older teams may have an “away” tournament, usually in Sacramento or Tahoe.

-In the summers of 2017, 2016, and 2015, three different Shockwave teams qualified to play in Western National Championships that were held in Moorpark, CA for 10uB and Medford, OR for 12uB.
-Additionally, our 8u team qualified to play in the California State Games in San Diego, and in those years, multiple teams have opted to end their seasons with a tournament in the Lake Tahoe area.
+In the summers of 2018 and 2017, two different Shockwave teams qualified each year to play in Western National Championships that were held in Moorpark, CA for 10uB and Medford, OR for 12uB.
+Additionally, our 8u team qualified to play in the California State Games (Junior Olympics) in San Diego, and in those years, multiple teams have opted to end their seasons with a tournament in the Lake Tahoe area.
 8u team(s) may initially only be scheduled to play in four tournaments, but may choose to add additional tournaments in July if players and parents are interested.

 See the Shockwave Trophy Shelf for a list of tournament wins and photos of Shockwave teams from previous years.